DragonDagger/fishing-bot/README.md

 **Important:**

-- This has been tested on the standard OSRS client ( **Not RuneLite.** ) on a 1920 x 1080 Resolution Display.
+- This bot has been tested on the standard OSRS client ( **Not RuneLite.** ) on a 1920 x 1080 Resolution Display, Windows 10.
 - If using Mac, you may have to update system preferences to allow the script to run.

 ## Prereqs: